Every now and then, life lets you know that not all we experience is corporeal. This miraculous event compelled me to note every step of it.

 Before I relate this supernatural event, I’d like you to know that Amy and I consider it an honor to comfort the dying; not just being there for them but treating the disease or injury if we can, or at least alleviating symptoms to the best of our ability.

-Unlike with most of our pets (and relatives and friends), we hadn’t been able to hospice Zody.
+Unlike with most of our pets (and relatives and friends), we hadn’t been able to care for (or visit) Zody before he passed.
 His sudden death prevented us from saying goodbye and adjusting over time to an impending new reality marked by his absence.

 Here’s what happened:

-Except for waking a little later, this morning started out like most, unlike the previous two days where Amy and I were so sad and weepy that we could barely think of anything else except the shock and pain of losing Zo.
+Except for waking a little later, this morning started out like most, unlike the previous two days where Amy and I were in shock over losing Zo without warning.
 But today, I felt like the trauma of his passing was beginning to abate.

 While reading the New York Times on my iPhone, I observed my morning ritual of drinking a cup coffee, eating a slice of toast, and choking down a dozen medications and vitamins.

-After 30 or 40 minutes, I rose from the table.
-Thinking about what I needed to get done, I checked the time: 9:22 am.
+I rose from the table after 30 or 40 minutes.
+Thinking about what needed to get done, I checked the time: 9:22 am.

-Just as I normally would, I slid my phone into my sweater pocket, kissed Amy on the head, and took my coffee cup, pill organizer, and water bottle into the kitchen before walking toward the bathroom adjoining my office.
+Just as I normally would, I slid my phone into my sweater pocket, kissed Amy on the head, and took my coffee cup, pill organizer, and water bottle into the kitchen.
+Before heading to the bathroom adjoining my office, I sat the water bottle and pill container on the counter and rinsed out my cup.

-Our cats, Sage and Zody, when he was still with us, had been retiring after their breakfast to my office for the last couple of months to take a nap in the warming rays of the eastern sun.
-Sage slept on top of a bookcase to the right of my office chair, and Zo slept on my desk just to the left of my keyboard and monitor.
+Our cats, Sage and Zody, when he was still with us, had been retiring after their morning meal to my office for the last couple of months to take a nap in the warming rays of the morning sun.
+Sage slept on top of a bookcase to my right, and Zo slept on the desk just to the left of my keyboard and monitor.

-That was where his instantly fatal heart attack occurred while I, staring at the monitor and mousing with my right hand, idly scratched his nestled head with my left hand as he gently purred.
+That was where his instantly fatal heart attack occurred, while I scratched his nestled head with my left hand and he gently purred.

 After turning on my computer, I went into the bathroom between my office and Amy’s.
-There, I turned on the heater, sat down, and pulled the phone out of my sweater pocket.
+There, I hung up my sweater, pulled the phone out of its pocket, and sat down.

 Of course, it’s not unusual to find a random app open.
 When I saw what was written on it, I first assumed I had begun a notation regarding his death sometime in the previous two days.
 However, I was stunned to see that the note was time-stamped 9:23 am.